astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 the point of view of the Earth.
 In this case, the source is not treated as a point, but as a small circle of points, each of which is lensed independently.
-You can move the source around horizontally and vertically by pressing keys on the keyboard.
+You can move the source around horizontally and vertically by shifting the sliders.
 If you line the source up with the lens, you will see the magneta images of the source distort into a full circle.